MichaelCurrin/jekyll-actions-quickstart/sample_site/time-ago.md

 layout: page
 ---

-> Demo of the [jekyll-timeago](https://rubygems.org/gems/jekyll-timeago) gem which is not in the Github Pages supported list but used here through Actions.
+> Demo of the [jekyll-timeago](https://rubygems.org/gems/jekyll-timeago) gem.
+This is not in the Github Pages supported list but used here through GH Actions.

 {% assign date = '2016-03-23T10:20:00Z' %}

-- Original
+- Original value
     - `{{ date }}`
 - Time ago filter
     - `{{ date | timeago }}`